R0land013/showly/README.md

 ## Contribuiting

 If you wish to contribute with some ideas and bug fixes open an issue describing it.
-If you have some great changes to add, please open a Pull Request.
+If you have some great changes to add, please, open a Pull Request.

 ### Running Tests
 Tests are written with JUnit.
 To run: